antmicro/kenning/docs/source/kenning-development.md

 ## Implementing Kenning runtime blocks

 (implementing-runner)=
-### Implementing a new Runner for KenningFlow
+### Implementing new Runners for KenningFlow

-The process of creating new [](runner-api) is almost the same as described above process of implementing Kenning component.
+The process of creating new [](runner-api) is almost the same as the process of implementing Kenning components described above, with a few additional steps.
-There are few more things to be done.

-First of all, the new component must inherit from Runner class (not necessarily directly).
+First of all, the new component needs to inherit from a Runner class (not necessarily directly).
-Then one need to implement following methods:
+Then you need to implement the following methods:
 * `cleanup` - cleans resources after execution is stopped
-* `should_close` - (*optional*) returns boolean indicating whether runner ended processing and requests closing Possible reasons can be signal from terminal, user request in GUI, end of data to process, error and more.
+* `should_close` - (*optional*) returns boolean indicating whether a runner ended processing and requests closing Possible reasons: a signal from terminal, user request in GUI, end of data to process, an error, and more.
   Default implementation always returns `False`
-* `run` - method that gets runner inputs, process them and returns obtained results.
+* `run` - method that gets runner inputs, processes them and returns obtained results.

-Inputs of the runner are passed to the `run` method as a dictionary where key is the name of the input same as specified in KenningFlow JSON and the value is simply input's value.
+Inputs for the runner are passed to the `run` method as a dictionary where the key is the input name specified in the KenningFlow JSON and the value is simply the input value.

-In example for `DetectionVisualizer` defined in JSON as
+E.g. for `DetectionVisualizer` defined in JSON as

 ```{code-block} json
 ---